-Not all tree roots are essential to tree health.
-However, successful tree preservation occurs when damage (or impact) to the rooting area is minimized or avoided altogether before, during, and after construction.
-The challenge is to determine when impacts will be too severe for the tree to survive, not only in the short term, but also in the long term.
+Not all tree roots are essential to tree heal However, successful tree preservation occu when damage (or impact) to the rooting a is minimized or avoided altogether befo during, and after construction.
+The challenge to determine when impacts will be too severe the tree to survive, not only in the short term, also in the long term.